 - Writing high-quality content providing value to your readers

-- Cover everything that your readers are likely to look for your in your piece
+- Cover everything that your readers are likely to look for in your piece

 - Tap into focus keywords in the proper ratio throughout your content piece